Hilbert modular Eisenstein congruences of local origin: Local origin congruences

 \subsection{Necessary conditions}

-Let's first prove that conditions (1) and (2) are necessary, i.e. start with the assumption that we have some Hilbert modular form $f$ satisfying the required congruence. \begin{proof} There is a $\Lambda$-adic Galois representation attached to $f$ (see \cite{taylor}):
+Let's first prove that conditions (1) and (2) are necessary, i.e. start with the assumption that we have a Hilbert eigenform $f\in S_{\textbf{k}}(\mathfrak{mp},\phi')$ as described in Theorem \ref{thm:existence} that satisfies the required congruence. \begin{proof} There is a $\Lambda$-adic Galois representation attached to $f$ (see \cite{taylor}):

 such that for a prime ideal $\mathfrak{q} \nmid \mathfrak{mp}l$ in $F$:

 Since $f$ satisfies